18F/api.data.gov/docs/procedures.md

 The System owner and current project developers need cloud.gov access to api.data.gov.
 The system owner (currently Gray Brooks) manages this access, granting access to new project developers when they come onboard and removing access when they leave.

+Specifically, current developers are [granted](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) `Developer` rights to the `apidatagov` AWS account.

+Both of the adding and removing processes should be initiated by creating an issue in the project's [issue tracker](https://github.com/18F/api.data.gov/issues).
+Any one can create the issue, but the system owner should be the one who addresses and closes it.

 These accounts are created for developers that need access to contribute code and debug apps.

-1. [Create an account]() with cloud.gov and this will include multi factor authentication with [Google authenticator](https://support.google.com/accounts/answer/1066447?hl=en) or [authy](https://www.authy.com/).

-3. Then, you will want to contact the system owner, currently Gray Brooks.
-In that message, include your name, the name of your supervisor, confirm you have two factor authentication on.
+1. Create an issue in the project's [issue tracker](https://github.com/18F/api.data.gov/issues) to track the request.

-4. The system owner will confirm the GSA identity of the applicant and comment on the ticket to show approval.
+2. The system owner will confirm the GSA identity of the applicant and comment on the ticket to show approval.

-5. The system owner will add a person to the api.data.gov organization in cloud.gov.
+3. The system owner will add a person to the `apidatagov` AWS account and grant them Developer rights.

-6. Documenting what role was assigned.
+4. The new developer will be prompted to change their password and set up MFA on first login.

+5. The system owner will document the permissions that were assigned in the issue and close the issue when completed.

 ### Public API Users

-...
+Pulic API users may self-provision API keys at any of a number of public signup forms ([example](https://developer.nrel.gov/signup/)).
+These keys then allow them general, public access to participating API programs.
+Several programs change their settings to block all access except api keys that are manually whitelisted by the API program.

+These keys are then used to identify the developer when making API calls, but do not provide any site authentication.
+There is no login or admin experienceb by which a public API user interacts with or manages their API key(s).

 ### Weekly Monitoring Checklist